sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/README.md

 ## 4. [Don't optimize my query, optimize by data](http://www.dataengconf.com/dont-optimize-my-queries-optimize-my-data)
 Talk on Apache Calcite.
 Query Optimizer, but it can do much more!!
+- Apache Calcite: Is a top level apache project.
+  - Relational Algebra: explains the original query is same what we are finally executing.
+  - Calcite is more of like a library, that is used to built a database system.
+It can too run as standalone engine.
+Does nice job of doing federated queries.
+Can do queries on csv files, mongodb, cassandra. etc.
+  - Main purpose is to power the optimizers of Hive, Streaming SQL in Apache Flink, Apache Beam.

 ## 3. INGESTBASE: A Declarative Data Ingestion System, Arxiv, Jan, 2017
 [Paper](https://arxiv.org/pdf/1701.06093v1.pdf)